 As explained above, getting a divorce does not end the ability for either party to make a financial claim against the other and there is no time limit for making a financial claim.
 Without a financial consent order, you might obtain a divorce now but then in 1 year, 10 years or 25 years’ time etc your ex-spouse could make a claim against your financial assets, even if your financial situation has changed significantly.
 There are risks that your ex-spouse may then receive a larger claim against your financial assets than they would have done if you had resolved the financial settlement at the same time as your divorce.

-If you are considering divorce, whether you have thought about ‘quickie divorce’ or have already issued divorce proceedings, speak to our specialist family solicitors for advice regarding the divorce process, financial settlement or the options available to you please contact us.
+If you are considering divorce, whether you have thought about ‘quickie divorce’ or have already issued divorce proceedings, speak to our specialist family solicitors in Cumbria for advice regarding the divorce process, financial settlement or the options available to you.